-- 1.1 Applicability of the Rules: The rules set forth herein govern wakeboard and wakeskate competitions sanctioned by the Cable Wakeboard World Council (CWWC) of IWWF and apply to all international events worldwide.
-It is requested that Federations establish rules as close to these rules as possible.
+- 1.1 Applicability of the Rules: The rules set forth herein govern wakeboard and wakeskate competitions sanctioned by the Cable Wakeboard World Council (CWWC) of IWWF and apply to all PHYSICAL international events worldwide.
+VIRTUAL events are covered in the APPENDIX F. It is requested that Federations establish rules as close to these rules as possible.
 Whenever the masculine is used, the same shall be construed as meaning the feminine where the context so requires. - 1.2 Exceptions to the Rules: Where compliance with the rules is not feasible, the Chief Judge shall with the approval of the majority of the judges, make the necessary changes.
 Such changes will be announced at a riders' or team captains' meeting, and by posting.
 The Chief Judge shall send a report to the CWWC to explain these changes to the rules.
 Where the rules are definite and feasible, a vote of the judges to decide whether to enforce any provision is prohibited. - 1.3 Drug Testing: All competitors must agree to be subject to doping control.
 Specific policies and procedures regarding doping control shall be detailed in the Medical Regulations of the International Waterski & Wakeboard Federation. - 1.4 Un-sportsmanlike Conduct: Any rider (or his representative) or official whose conduct is deemed unsportsmanlike or whose conduct may cause discredit to the CWWC or the IWWF, either on or off the competition site, before, during, or after the competition, may be disqualified from all or part of the competition including completed events and/or be subject to a fine to be determined by the CWWC, by a two/thirds majority vote of the judges.
-Any and all infractions can also be punishable by disqualification of the whole team.
+Any and all infractions can also be punishable by disqualification of the whole team or deduction of a number of points from the overall team score.